joemoose/psiops/docs/combat.md

 !!! note

-	If you use your action to move again, you make two moves, which counts as sprinting.
+	If you use your action to move again, you make two moves, which counts as a sprint.

 Complex actions that take more than 6 seconds may require multiple combat rounds to complete.
 See [Mission Clocks](playing.md#mission-clocks).
 Minor actions, such as shouting, moving through a doorway, or dropping an item, are free and don’t count as your 1 action.